 - Procuring Services

-For further assistance in developing industry-university collaborations, please contact the Office of Corporate Relations at: email@example.com.
+For further assistance in developing industry-university collaborations, please contact the Foundation and Corporate Engagement at: email@example.com.